ICB-DCM/pABC-SMC/README.md

 * Dennis Rickert - dennis.rickert@helmholtz-muenchen.de (developer)
 * Jan Hasenauer - jan.hasenauer@helmholtz-muenchen.de

-email: nick.jagiella@gmail.com

 ## 6. Citation

-If you use this software in a publication, please cite one of the following manuscripts:
+If you use this software in a publication, please cite one of the following manuscript:

 * N. Jagiella, B. Müller, M. Müller, I. E. Vignon-Clementel and D. Drasdo.
 Inferring growth control mechanisms in growing multi-cellular spheroids of NSCLC cells from spatial-temporal image data, PLoS Comput.
 Biol., 12(2): e1004412 , 2016.